Single-race bets

 Full guide →Strategy 101

-Field size drives payout structure: the 20-horse Kentucky Derby pays trifectas + superfectas in the thousands because there are so many possible permutations.
-Smaller-field stakes (Preakness, Belmont) reward exactas + win bets on horses with proven Derby form.
-For multi-race bets, the "A-B-C" structure — keying your strongest opinion in 1–2 legs and spreading wider in the others — is the standard sharp approach.
+Field size drives payout structure.
+The 20-horse Kentucky Derby pays trifectas and superfectas in the thousands because the permutations explode.
+The smaller fields at the Preakness and Belmont reward exactas and win bets on horses with proven Derby form.
+For multi-race tickets, the standard sharp structure is "A-B-C": key your strongest opinion in one or two legs, spread wider in the others, and let the carryover do the work.

 Bet responsibly · 21+ · 1-800-GAMBLER · Pari-mutuel wagering laws vary by state.